 Why insulin levels rise

 Decreased receptor sensitivity.
 Cells begin to respond poorly to insulin.
-To “reach” them, a higher level of the hormone is required.
+To “reach” them, a higher hormone level is required (for example, an increase from 6–8 to 12–18 µU/mL).

 Low muscle involvement.
 Muscles are the main consumers of glucose.
-With low activity, they utilize it poorly, and insulin has to compensate for this.
+With low activity, they utilize it poorly, and insulin is forced to compensate for this.

-Increased glucose release from the liver.
+Increased glucose release by the liver.
 During stress and lack of sleep, the liver increases glucose release.
 To maintain its level, the pancreas raises insulin.

-As a result, insulin rises not on its own, but as a response to the decreased efficiency of the system.
+As a result, insulin rises not on its own, but as a response to decreased system efficiency.

 Why normal glucose can hide a problem

 Glucose often remains within normal limits precisely due to elevated insulin.
+For example: glucose 5.3 mmol/L, insulin 14–16 µU/mL.
 This means:

 Therefore, normal glucose without assessing insulin does not provide a complete picture.